 Another option to consider: cut the RSVP cards from your invites altogether and include a note for guests to RSVP online.
 You can use RSVPify to collect guests’ RSVPs in one convenient online place.
 And you’ll save money (and time!) on printing RSVP cards, those tiny coordinating envelopes, and postage stamps.
 Win-win-win.
 Check it out here.

-9. Print your own cheap wedding invitations
+BONUS: Print your own cheap wedding invitations

 You can print your own wedding invitations thanks to artisans who create printable invites; just buy the custom design and print at your local print shop.
 This is a great option for brides who want to print many invitations because you aren’t charged per invitation, but rather as a design fee for unlimited prints.
+You can buy printable invites here.

 One of my go-to places for cheap wedding invitations you can print yourself is Splash of Silver on Etsy.
 Not only are they awesome to work with, but there are SO MANY designs to choose from.
 You can have them printed up for you, or opt for the design file to print yourself.
 Here’s a really popular template — their “I Do, Me Too” wedding invitations: